20 Things to do in Verona (2024): Best places to visit + map

 Roman Theatre and Archaeological Museum of Verona

-Admission: Full admission costs 4,50 €, for persons over 60 years 3 € and for children 8-14 years 1 €.
-Children up to 7 years of age and persons with disabilities are admitted free of charge.
+Admission: full admission costs 9 €, for people over 65 years 6 € and for students 18-25 years 2 €.
+Children under 18 and persons with disabilities are admitted free of charge with an accompanying person.

 Opening hours: The Archaeological Museum is open from Tuesday to Sunday from 10:00-18:00 (last entry at 17:30).